U.S. health insurer mergers to speed industry deals -experts

-July 24 (Reuters) - Anthem Inc’s decision to buy Cigna Corp, forming the largest U.S. health insurer by membership, will likely speed consolidation across the healthcare industry, from hospitals to drugmakers.
+(Reuters) - Anthem Inc’s decision to buy Cigna Corp , forming the largest U.S. health insurer by membership, will likely speed consolidation across the healthcare industry, from hospitals to drugmakers.

 Anthem announced its proposed $54 billion purchase of Cigna on Friday, just weeks after Aetna Inc said it would buy rival Humana Inc for $37 billion.
 If both transactions are approved by regulators, the industry will go from five major national players to three.